Y-12 STEM Classroom Grants

 4. Project title, project start date, and project end date.

-5. Project summary (maximum of 500 words): This summary may be used as a project description for our grant adjudication and communication purposes.
+5. Project summary (maximum of 500 words): This summary may be used as a project description for the grant adjudication and communication purposes.

 6. Project objectives: Briefly describe the issue your project is designed to address.

-7. Can the outcome of the project be achieved solely with the $1,000 grant monies?
+7. Can the outcome of the project be achieved solely with the $5,000 grant?

 9. Number of participants: Estimate the number of students who will benefit from the project.

-11. Expected results: Describe the expected outcomes, benefits, or results that participants will gain from their involvement in the project.
+11. Expected results: Describe the expected outcomes, benefits, or results those participants will gain from their involvement in the project.

-12. If a grant is awarded, you will provide photos to of the students participating in the STEM grant project.
+12. Acknowledge that, if a grant is awarded, you will provide photos of the students participating in the STEM grant project.

 13. Expenses: Provide a budget with quotes for the project.